Shared Anchor Load Resolution & Capacity Verification

 • Capacity verification

-This study converts mooring loads into geotechnically verified anchor design.
+This study converts mooring loads into geotechnically assessed anchor design.

 Engineering Context